Square chokes the week 100,000 snowbirds hit your Tucson patio

 Exactly what you get

 A POS layer that treats your gem-show pop-up and main store as one operation, forecasts the snowbird-to-monsoon swing, and gives owners a single cross-location view.
-It syncs with your inventory management software, feeds your accounting software for reconciliation, supports booking software for reservations, and reports to your business intelligence dashboards.
+It syncs with your inventory management software, feeds your accounting software for reconciliation, supports booking software for reservations, and reports to your business intelligence (BI) dashboards.

 How to choose a developer in Tucson